rahul-m-patel/weather_app/README.md

 The program is designed keeping in mind that the frontend will be at localhost:3000
 Since, we only want to check the weather for +/-7 days, when we go to localhost:3000, it checks if we already have data for these days in our database.
 If not, it fetches the data from openweather.org and puts it into the database.
 If we already have +/-7 days of data, we don't fetch anything from the openweather.org
 This is done so that, by the time client inputs the data he/she wants, we already have the data in our database
+Although, SQL would have been a better database for this problem, I have used MongoDB, because it can easily be integrated with Node using mongoose (same language Javascript)

 ### API Usage